Urge the EPA Administrator McCarthy: Protect Bristol Bay!

-The EPA has the authority under 404c of the Clean Water Act to prohibit the disposal of mine waste in the pristine waters of the Bristol Bay watershed if science shows that the fishery is at risk.
+The EPA has the authority under 404c of the Clean Water Act to prohibit the disposal of mine waste in the pristine waters of the Bristol Bay watershed to protect the fishery.
 The science is clear.
 It’s time to stop studying, and take action.

-TAKE ACTION: Urge the EPA and President Obama to take immediate steps to protect the world’s greatest wild salmon fishery.
+TAKE ACTION: Urge the EPA and President Obama to ACT NOW to protect the world’s greatest wild salmon fishery.

 Sorry, we couldn't find your address.

 Please correctly spell out the full address, and do not abbreviate (for example, spell out SAINT PAUL instead of St. Paul).

 Please refrain from including any extra dashes or symbols when you enter your street address.

 If you continue to receive this message, you can find your ZIP+4 at http://zip4.usps.com